Atyap: Abrahamic

 British administration of Atyap and other non-Muslim, non-Hausa peoples could not help but have an effect on them.
 Their religion was non-Islamic.
 Being under the control of the Zaria emirate (beginning from the onset of the British administration in the area in 1903), the Atyap were supposed to be outside of the range of missionary activity.
 Since missionaries were disapproved of by both the ruling Hausa-Fulani and the colonial authorities, their message was all the more welcome to the Atyap, to whom Christianity was unfettered by association with political structures they considered oppressive.
-Due to the resentment of Atyap people to the Hausa and their Islamic religion, Christian nissionaries found fertile ground and had opportunity to propagate the gospel.
+Due to the resentment of Atyap people to the Hausa and their Islamic religion, Christian missionaries found fertile ground and had opportunity to propagate the gospel.
 This worsen the relationship between the two.
 Today very few Atyap people belong to Islam.

 As of 2020, according to Joshua Project, about 84.00% of the Atyap people practice Christianity (with Independents having 10.00%, Protestants 15.00% and Roman Catholics 75.00%), 10.00% practicing Islam] and 6.00% ethnic religion (Abwoi).